rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 #### Nested Loops

-If there are several tuple varaibles, we may imagine nested loops, one for each tuple variable, in which the varaibles each range over the tuples of their respective relations.
-For each assignment of tuples to the tuple varaibles, we decide whether the WHERE clause is true.
+If there are several tuple variables, we may imagine nested loops, one for each tuple variable, in which the variables each range over the tuples of their respective relations.
+For each assignment of tuples to the tuple variables, we decide whether the WHERE clause is true.

 #### Parallel Assignment